scalawithcats/scala-with-cats/src/pages/monads/state.typ

 } yield (a, b)
 ```

+When we run this program
+we get the result of applying each step in sequence.
+State is threaded from step to step
+even though we don't interact with it in the for comprehension.

 ```scala mdoc
 val (state, result) = both.run(20).value
 ```

-As you can see, in this example the final state
-is the result of applying both transformations in sequence.
-State is threaded from step to step
-even though we don't interact with it in the for comprehension.

 The general model for using the `State` monad
 is to represent each step of a computation as an instance